Rudolf Dassler

-Initially calling the new company "Ruda" (an acronym for Rudolf Dassler), it was soon changed to its present name of Puma.
-Puma is the native Quechua word for cougar; from there, it went into German as well as other languages.
+Initially calling the new company "Ruda" (a portmanteau for Rudolf Dassler), it was soon changed to its present name of Puma.
+Puma is the Quechua word for cougar; from there, it went into German as well as other languages.

 Life

 After his return from World War I, Adolf Dassler, Rudolf's younger brother, started to produce sports shoes in his mother's kitchen.
 His father, Christoph, who worked in a shoe factory, and the brothers Zehlein, who produced the handmade spikes for track shoes in their blacksmith's shop, supported Adolf in starting his own business.
 In 1924, Rudolf joined the business, which became the Gebrüder Dassler Schuhfabrik (Dassler Brothers Shoe Factory).

 With the rise of Adolf Hitler in the 1930s, both Dassler brothers joined the Nazi Party, with Rudolf reputed as being the more ardent Nazi.